Italian Somaliland: Italian colonial development (1920–1936)

+Italian Somaliland in the 1920s.
+Top row: Mogadishu harbor (1925) and a railway station in Vittorio d'Africa (1927).
+Bottom row: Baidoa market and views of Mogadishu (1928).

 In 1920, a member of the Italian royal family, The Duca degli Abruzzi, who was also a famous explorer, would establish the Società Agricola Italo-Somala (SAIS) in order to explore the agricultural potential of the territory.
 That same year, the Duca founded the Villaggio Duca degli Abruzzi ("Villabruzzi"; Jowhar) as an agricultural settlement in Italian Somaliland.
 The area produced sugar, bananas and cotton.
 On 5 December 1923, Cesare Maria De Vecchi di Val Cismon was named Governor in charge of the new colonial administration.

 In November 1920, the Banca d'Italia, the first modern bank in Italian Somaliland, was established in Mogadishu.

 After World War I in 1925, Trans-Juba, which was then a part of British East Africa, was ceded to Italy.
 This concession was purportedly a reward for the Italians having joined the Allies in World War I.

 Following an examination of the layout of the land, the Italians began new local infrastructure projects, including the construction of hospitals, farms and schools.

 In 1926, the agricultural colony of Villaggio Duca degli Abruzzi comprised 16 villages, with some 3,000 Somali and 200 Italian inhabitants, and was connected by a 114 km new railway to Mogadishu.
 Italian colonial policy followed two principles in Italian Somaliland: preservation of the dominant clan and ethnic configurations and respect for Islam as the territory's religion.